yaronf/I-D/STAR/draft-sheffer-acme-star.md

 A certificate MUST be replaced by its successor at the latest 24 hours before its "Not After" time.

+# CDNI Use Cases

+Members of the IETF CDNI (Content Delivery Network Interconnection) working group are interested in delegating authority over web content to CDNs.
+Their requirements are described in a draft {{I-D.fieau-cdni-https-delegation}} that compares several solutions.
+This section discusses two particular requirements in the context of the STAR protocol.

+## Multiple Parallel Delegates

+In some cases the DNO would like to delegate authority over a web site to multiple CDNs.
+This could happen if the DNO has agreements in place with different regional CDNs for different geographical regions.
+STAR enables this use case naturally, since each CDN can authenticate separately to the DNO specifying its CSR, and the DNO is free to allow or deny each certificate request according to its own policy.

+## Chained Delegation

+In other cases, a content owner (DNO) delegates some domains to a large CDN (CDN1), which in turn delegates to a smaller regional CDN, CDN2.
+The DNO has a contractual relationship with CDN1, and CDN1 has a similar relationship with CDN2.
+However DNO may not even know about CDN2.

+The STAR protocol does not prevent this use case, although there is no special support for it.
+CDN1 can forward requests from CDN2 to DNO, and forward responses back to CDN2.
+Whether such proxying is allowed is governed by policy and contracts between the parties.

 # Security Considerations

 - CDN's client certificate key is first order security asset and MUST be protected.
 Absent 2FA/MFA, an attacker that can compromise the key might be able to obtain certificates bearing DNO's identity.